imennajar/pandas-challenge/README.md

         - Passing rates (Math, Reading and both)

-     All these information will be used for a later deeper analysis
+     All this information will be used for a subsequent deeper analysis

-   2. School Summary: Performing the necessary calculations and summarizing key metrics about each school:
+3. School Summary: Performing the necessary calculations and summarizing key metrics about each school:

         - Total student count per school